Timsbury, Somerset: Local amenities

 Timsbury has four churches catering for various denominations and two cemeteries.

 The parish Church of St Mary the Virgin was rebuilt in 1826–32 and the east end added in 1852 by Sir George Gilbert Scott.
 It has been designated by English Heritage as a Grade II* listed building.
 In the churchyard are monuments to James Collins, Robert Langford, the Parsons family, two Smith monuments and one unidentified.
 The old rectory dates from around 1820.
 South road Methodist Church hall is home to various local groups including the Timsbury Ladies Choir.
 Tabor Free Methodist Church occupies a fine building of local stone on North Road.
 Its records show that the stained glass windows, the pews and the entrance screens were designed and made within the village.
 It was established as a church in 1865.
 In 1930 the then trustees decided against joining the Methodist Union and Tabor remains a free church under the control of the local trustees.
 The former Christadelphian church has been converted into housing.

 The village currently (2010) maintains a pre-school and primary school, a village hall and Youth club hall.
-The Conygre hall is used for village meetings, shows including antique fairs, flower shows and the village amateur dramatic society performances, local art group exhibitions and provate events.
+The Conygre hall is used for village meetings, shows including antique fairs, flower shows and the village amateur dramatic society performances, local art group exhibitions and private events.
 It has been extended in recent years and its other uses include short mat bowling, dance classes and also the local polling station.
 There is also a community-run library.

 The Conygre hall was built in 1973 and took its name from the Upper Conygre pit previously located opposite.
 Its cost was financed equally by local subscription, and the generosity of Major B.G.S.
 Cayzer, who was the second son of the Union Castle Shipping Line family and owned Parish's House.
 It is located in a former Miners welfare field purchased for their benefit and financed by a levy of a penny per ton of all coal mined in the local area.
 There are facilities for recreation and sport, including two football pitches, cricket and rugby.
 There are two tennis courts and a well equipped enclosed children's play park area.

 There is a social hall for a branch of the British Legion in Newmans Lane, a YMCA building and one public house, the Seven Stars, on North Road.

 Statistical data (2007) provided by Bath and North East Somerset local council shows that Timsbury, (area 90 in the data), has above average access to local Authority services, has good health care facilities, a lower than average crime rate and good environmental living standards.
 Timsbury has its own pharmacy in the High Street and doctors' surgery in St Marys Close.